semji/reputationvip.github.io/_posts/2015-07-23-elasticsearch-always-pays-his-debts.md

 ### Batch Indexing

 Wel, I must admit that...
-There is still some little things that I'd like to talk about, before we dive into full-text research.
+There is still some little things that I'd like to talk about, before we dive into full-text search.
 In the first article, I talked about indexing a single document.
 But now, let's imagine that you have to put one million of documents into an index.
 At this point, you got two choices: The first one, you can do it all by yourself, indexing them one after another...
 But honestly, I don't recommend you to do so; the second choice, and probably the reasonable one, is to use **batch indexing*.